PIs:

 alessandra.boggian@ulb.be

 Alessandra obtained a bachelor’s in Medical Biotechnology from the University of Ferrara (2019).
 Subsequently, she graduated in a master’s in Biomedical Sciences from the University of Amsterdam (2021).
 She conducted her research projects at the Amsterdam University Medical Center (UMC) and the Swammerdam Institute for Life Science (SILS).
 She became interested in regenerative medicine and developmental biology during her project in cardiac regeneration and engineered tissue production and modeling.
-She started her PhD project in November 2022 in Costagliola’s lab.
+She started her PhD project in November 2022 in under the supervision of Mirian Romitti.
 In her project, she studies the role of insulin in the development of lung organoids derived from embryonic stem cells.

 04 - barretransparente.jpg